makew0rld/go-gemini/README.md

 go-gemini is a library that provides an easy interface to create client and servers that speak the [Gemini protocol](https://gemini.circumlunar.space/).

+**Spec version supported:** v0.14.1, June 15th 2020

-This version of the library was forked from [~yotam/go-gemini](https://git.sr.ht/~yotam/go-gemini/) to add additional features, as well as update it to support spec v0.13.0.
+This version of the library was forked from [~yotam/go-gemini](https://git.sr.ht/~yotam/go-gemini/) to add additional features, as well as update it to support newer specs.
 At the time of forking, it had not seen any new commit for 5 months, and was based on v0.9.2.
 If there are any future upstream updates, I will make an effort to include them.

 At the moment, this library focuses more on the client side of things, and support is not guaranteed.
 Please feel free to file issues though.